-Note: At the end of the term, students will submit a written reflection of course learning and contribution to learning in which students describe their final reflections on course learnings and contribution to course activities (format will be provide in d2l).
-Marks will be based on reflection on learning as well as ongoing engagement, timely presence in the different aspects of the course, and the self-evaluation.
-Students are required to complete a self-evaluation and suggest a recommended grade.
-The instructor will review your engagement and determine the final grade.
+Reflections and Contributions to Learning (Includes Self-evaluation) (#5).
+At the end of the term, students will submit a written reflection of course learning and contribution to learning in which students describe their final reflections on course learnings and contribution to course activities and group work.
+A template will be provided on D2L to complete this assignment.
+This will be an individual assignment and will be based on reflection on learning as well as ongoing engagement, timely presence in the different aspects of the course, contributions to group work, as well as the following: